tobiaslborning/facenet-pytorch-modern/README.md

-# Face Recognition Using Pytorch
+# Face Recognition Using Pytorch - w/ Modern pytorch deps
+____this is a modified version of facenet pytorch, where the setup.py has been modified to accept newer versions of torch and torchvision____

 *You can also read a translated version of this file [in Chinese 简体中文版](README_cn.md).*